-Toothfish live in deep waters and play an important role in the ecosystem of the Southern Ocean, both as predator and as prey.
-Extensive research is ongoing in some areas to find out how many toothfish can be removed from the present population without disrupting the balance of nature.
+Toothfish lives in deep waters and plays an important role in the ecosystem of the Southern Ocean, both as and as prey.
+Extensive research is ongoing in some areas to check how many of them can be removed without disrupting the balance of nature safely.
 Some populations of toothfish are healthier and more abundant than others.

-What side effects are brought on from fishing toothfish?
+What side effects brings about fishing for toothfish?